 How to Make a Tart Crust

-- Using a food processor, cut the butter into the flour, powdered sugar, and salt until it resembles coarse crumbs.
+Using a food processor, cut the butter into the flour, powdered sugar, and salt until it resembles coarse crumbs.
+This can also be done by hand using a pastry cutter.

-- Freeze the tart shell for 30 minutes, then press a double layer of foil into the tart shell and fill with pie weights.
+Freeze the tart shell for 30 minutes, then press a double layer of foil into the tart shell and fill with pie weights.
+Do not prick the shell with a fork like you might for a pie crust!
 Here is a helpful resource with step-by-step pictures about how to blind bake a tart crust using pie weights.

-- Bake for 30 minutes at 375 degrees before removing the pie weights and foil and baking for another 5 to 10 minutes, until golden.
+Bake for 30 minutes at 375 degrees before removing the pie weights and foil and baking for another 5 to 10 minutes, until golden brown, then remove from the oven and cool completely.

 What is Pastry Cream?